timjogorman/RicherEventDescription/guidelines.md

-As we can see, not only is the temporal linking of Napoleon's exile to each modern EVENT absurd, but a number of the TLINKs described above are accurate, but unsatisfying, simply existing "to complete the picture\textquotedbl{}.
+As we can see, not only is the temporal linking of Napoleon's exile to each modern EVENT absurd, but a number of the TLINKs described above are accurate, but unsatisfying, simply existing "to complete the picture.
 Moreover, one may see that as as the number of events increased, the number of relationships you might have to make would increase exponentially.